Alchemication/yayska-frontend/README.md

 ├── src/
 │ ├── components/ # Reusable UI components
 │ │ ├── Concept/ # Concept-related components
+│ │ ├── Learning/ # Learning path components
 │ │ └── Onboarding/ # Onboarding flow components
+│ ├── services/ # API and external services
+│ ├── types/ # TypeScript type definitions
+│ ├── utils/ # Utility functions and storage
+│ ├── hooks/ # Custom React hooks
 │ └── theme/ # Global styling and colors
 ```

+## Backend Integration

+This frontend connects to a FastAPI + PostgreSQL backend.
+The API service is configured in `src/services/api.ts`.

 ## Contributing

 We welcome contributions!
 Please see our contributing guidelines for more details.

+## Troubleshooting

+- **API Connection Issues**: Make sure the backend is running on `http://localhost:8000` in development mode.
+- **Build Errors**: Check Node.js version compatibility with the Expo SDK version.
+- **AsyncStorage Errors**: May occur when schema changes, try clearing app data or using reset functionality.

 ## License